allen-liaoo/Lojic/README.md

 > (), {}, []

 ### Format
-Atoms (Denotes propositions, or operands) must be alphabetic or numeric
+Atoms (Denotes propositions, or operands) must be alphabetic or numeric.
+There are no length limits to atoms.

 ### Todo List
 - [ ] Debug lexer (location tracking, error handling)